-The Second Chance Policy applies to all courses except case studies and clerkships.
-A Doctor of Pharmacy student, if eligible, may take a single comprehensive examination to demonstrate competency in that course providing
+The Second Chance Policy applies to all courses except Clinical Correlations, Grand Rounds, and experiential rotations.
+A Doctor of Pharmacy student, if eligible, may take a single comprehensive examination to demonstrate competency in that course providing timing at the discretion of the course team.
+The link to the policy is: https://hscweb.ttuhsc.edu/pharmacy/documents/administration/policies/sop\op\77p15\second\chance\exam\policy.pdf